 What amounts to serious injury has been broadly interpreted by Georgia courts.
 The following injuries were determined to be serious enough to support the offense of Serious Injury by Vehicle: loss of vision in one eye, blurry vision, a two inch scar on forehead, broken ribs and severe bruising.

-In any DUI Serious Injury By Vehicle case, the State must prove that any serious injuries were caused by your act of driving under the influence of alcohol or drugs.
-This can be as simple as showing that if you had not caused a collision with the victim's car, the victim would not have been injured even if the victim's own actions made injury more likely.
+In any DUI Serious Injury By Vehicle case, the State must prove that any serious injuries were caused by your act of driving under the influence of alcohol or drugs or through reckless driving.

-The penalties of being convicted of DUI Serious Injury by Vehicle are severe and this charge should not be taken lightly.
+The penalties of being convicted of DUI Serious Injury by Vehicle are severe.
 Serious Injury by Vehicle is a felony offense in Georgia and punishable by imprisonment for not less that one year nor more than 15 years.
 In addition, the minimum license suspension period is three years with no early reinstatement and you will not be eligible for a limited driving permit.

 The prosecutors will bring together the resources of the entire State of Georgia against you in order to achieve a felony DUI conviction.
 You start the case out-numbered and out-gunned.
 Hire our team of Georgia DUI Attorneys and expert witnesses in order present your counter-attack and win.
 Winning your Georgia DUI case does not happen without a team of dedicated professionals devoted to your Georgia DUI Defense.